paul-phan/workspace-configs/.roo/rules/interactive_feedback.md

 - **Always Use Interactive Feedback Before Completion:**
   - Before completing any user request, call `mcp_mcp-feedback-enhanced_interactive_feedback`
   - Provide the appropriate project directory and a summary of what was accomplished
-  - **Include a prompt asking if the user wants to save any insights from this chat to Cursor memory**
+  - **Include a prompt asking if the user wants to save any insights from this chat to Roo Code memory**
   - If the feedback response is empty, you can complete the request without calling the MCP again
   - If feedback is provided, address it before completing the request
   - If the user wants to save something to memory, use the `add_to_memory` tool before final completion

 - **Memory-Saving Integration:**
-  - When asking for final feedback, include: "Would you like me to save any insights, patterns, or solutions from this chat to Cursor memory for future reference?"
+  - When asking for final feedback, include: "Would you like me to save any insights, patterns, or solutions from this chat to Roo Code memory for future reference?"
   - If the user indicates they want to save something:
     - Identify the most valuable insights from the conversation
     - Use the `add_to_memory` tool with a clear title and concise knowledge summary